 You might think that the more time you spend in front of the screens, the more money you earn.
-But the time we spend in front of the markets is not necessarily beneficial to our performance!
-It is in fact the opposite!
+But the time we spend in front of the markets is not necessarily time well spent that is going to be beneficial to our performance!
+In fact it can be the opposite!

 More Time Doesn’t Always Equal More Money